puppetlabs/relay-rfcs/README.md

 ## Why RFCs?

-On the Nebula team, we had been using ad-hoc Google Docs to share ideas and proposals.
+On the Relay team, we had been using ad-hoc Google Docs to share ideas and proposals.
 Often, these were viewed once and then forgotten or integrated without an appropriate amount of consideration.

 Using RFCs gives our change proposals two additional useful properties:

 * Persistence: Git never forgets, and now neither will we.
-* Visibility: Lots of people look at the Nebula repository, and pull requests have higher visibility than comments on a Google Doc.
+* Visibility: Lots of people look at the Relay repositories, and pull requests have higher visibility than comments on a Google Doc.

 ## What is an RFC?